lerlerchan/FuzzyDelphiJmv/README.md

 ## License

 MIT License till 28 April 2024
-GPL License will change on 29 April
+GPL-v3 License will be updated on 29 April 2024